jvwong/filterGene2Pubmed/article_hit_enrichment/readme.md

   - getTestTrainHits: Generate `test_hits_pmids.txt` and `train_hits_pmids.txt` files

-# Evaulation
+# Evaluation

-Model as a hypergeometric distribution.
-Try to beat 10% to save the screener time.
+- Simple: Try to beat 10% to save the screener time.

-//todo
+- Model as a hypergeometric distribution... etc

+// TODO

 ---